nginxinc/nginx-wiki/source/start/topics/recipes/krayin.rst

 .. meta::
-   :description: A sample NGINX configuration for Bagisto.
+   :description: A sample NGINX configuration for Krayin.

 Krayin
 =======